PolymerLabs/arcs/docs/IDE-Setup.md

 ## IntelliJ

 - Install IntelliJ.
 Community Edition is sufficient.
 For web technologies support, install Professional Edition.
-- During the setup (within Featured Pluggins stage), ensure that Android is enabled.
+- During the setup (within Featured Plugins stage), ensure that Android is enabled.

 Set up the IDE with Bazel support
-- Open IntelliJ and install the Bazel extension (Configure > Plugins)
+- Open IntelliJ and install the Bazel extension (Configure > Plugins).
+This should prompt you to restart the IDE, if not restart anyway.
 - Upon restarting IntelliJ, click "Import Bazel Project"
 - Select the workspace by navigating to the arcs folder, then click "Next".
 - Choose "Import project view file" and click on the three dots.